Pelican-Elegant/elegant/content/Elegant - Pelican Theme/favicons-speed-dial-icons.md

-Title: How to set Favicon and Speed Dial icon of your blog
+Title: How to set Shortcut Icons
-Tags: favicon, pelican-theme
+Tags: pelican-theme
 Category: Elegant - Pelican Theme
-Date: 2013-11-08 22:42
+Date: 2014-04-24 16:42
-Slug: how-to-set-favicons-and-speed-dial-icon-of-your-blog
+Slug: how-to-set-shortcut-icons
-Disqus_identifier: p34md6k-how-to-set-favicons-and-speed-dial-icons-of-your-blog
+Disqus_identifier: x0giyfl-how-to-set-shortcut-icons
 Subtitle:
-Summary: Elegant Pelican theme supports favicon and speed dial icon for Pelican
+Summary: Elegant lets you set Favicon, Opera Speed Dial icon, and shortcut
-    blogs.
-This article describes how to set up this feature.
+    icons for Apple iOS and Android devices.
 Keywords:

-Elegant supports favicon, Apple launcher icon and Opera speed dial icon.
+Elegant supports Favicon, Opera Speed Dial, and shortcut or launcher icons on Apple iOS and Android devices.
 These are disabled by default to avoid unnecessary HTTP requests on sites that do not use them.

-To enable set `USE_FAVICON` in your configuration
+To enable, set `USE_SHORTCUT_ICONS` in your configuration

     :::python
-    USE_FAVICON = True
+    USE_SHORTCUT_ICONS = True

 Place your images in `content/theme/images` directory, and define `STATIC_PATHS` variable in your configuration